determined-ai/determined/docs/tutorials/index.rst

 +---------------------------------+--------------------------------------------------------------+

 *********************************
- Get Started with the Trial APIs
+ Get Started with a Trial API
 *********************************

 +---------------------------------+--------------------------------------------------------------+